-Investor Registration & Account Set Up: After the implementation of digital onboarding regime for non-resident investors, the account opening process can possibly be completed on the same day at the exchange level.
-More time is needed to assess the impact of the changes.
+Investor Registration & Account Set Up: Despite the implementation of digital onboarding regime for non-resident investors, registration can take up to four days.

 Market Regulations: Regulations have frequently changed over the past few years.

 Clearing and Settlement: Omnibus structures are not available.
 Direct overdraft facilities remain prohibited.